uzielweb/minimalista/README.md

 - [x] 11.``` New feature: ``` Allows you to add Open Graph Meta Tags for sharing on social networks
 - [x] 12.``` New feature: ```bootstrap custom col classes for module class suffix makes it possible to override module bootstrap size
 - [x] 13.``` New feature: ``` Allows you to add infinite positions before and after header
+- [x] 14.``` New feature: ``` Allows you to add infinite additional css and js files in the respective css/addttional and js/addttional directories (important: custom.js, custom.css and responsive.css will still be the last in loading order)

-By default, the template comes with Joomla's Bootstrap and Font Awesome, but you can choose to use the template's Bootstrap and Font Awesome, or neither.
+By default, the template comes with template's Bootstrap and Font Awesome, but you can choose to use the Joomla's Bootstrap and Font Awesome, or neither.
+Joomla fontawesome CSS classes can continue to be used without any problems.